visheshd/visheshd.github.io/_posts/2016-02-23-how-to-show-progress-startup-without-cto-or-product.md

 a simple logo done.
 You can easily create a landing page on that using host of services out there.

 Start a blog on Medium or Wordpress.
 Speaking about the industry, the idea and other things related to your startup will reaffirm your passion to others looking to join you.
-Similarly creating accounts
+Similarly creating accounts on Twitter, Facebook and other specific social media that would help you reach your target audience.

 ## Get Customers
-You don't necessarily need to have an actual product to sell it in many cases.
+You don't necessarily need to have an actual product; to sell it in many cases.
 Try and find out if you can do that.
-Creating a is a great way to validate your idea with minimum investments.
+Creating a <a href="" title="Concierge MVP" target="_blank">Concierge MVP</a> is a great way to validate your idea with minimum investments.
 For example, if you were to do a platform where people could find curated carpenters, plumbers and electricians.
 You could simply advertise with a phone number and a pricing in a neighborhood.
 Have a few curated contractors ready to take orders and evaluate the user experience after the service was rendered.

 The idea with a <a href="" title="Concierge MVP" target="_blank">Concierge MVP</a> is to manage the entire user experience as closely as the online version offline.
-Verify that th
+Lets you quickly validate some of the riskier assumptions.

 ## New Team Members
 Seeing many people having skin in the game and belief in your product/idea is a great motivator for others to take the leap.
-Identify the the key skills that are needed besides a CTO that would complement you.
+Identify the key skills that are needed besides a CTO that would complement you.
 Having [2 other co-founders](http://onstartups.com/tabid/3339/bid/1242/What-s-The-Optimal-Number-Of-Co-Founders-For-A-Startup-2-09.aspx) helps, more that and it can be trouble.

-Another cost effective way to project growth is to hire interns, needless to say it also will help with the work.
+Another cost effective way to project growth is to identify things that could be delegated to interns.

 ## Business Plan
-Having a business plan has numerous advantages of course but it also is a good recruitment tool. seeing the growth potential for the business worked out on paper makes a much stronger case for why people should join you in the mission.
+Having a business plan has numerous advantages of course but it also is a good recruitment tool; seeing the growth potential for the business worked out on paper makes a much stronger case for why people should join you in the mission.

-Instead of doing an exhaustive business plan, you could do just a <a href="https://www.linkedin.com/pulse/why-lean-canvas-vs-business-model-ash-maurya" title="Lean Canvas">
+Instead of doing an exhaustive business plan, you could opt for a <a href="https://www.linkedin.com/pulse/why-lean-canvas-vs-business-model-ash-maurya" title="Lean Canvas">
 Lean Canvas</a> by Ash Maurya.
 This would be more than enough to show where things are headed.

 ## TLDR;